Follow the below steps for Google Sites to Microsoft 365 (SharePoint – Teams) Migration. If you wish to use the new platform, please contact us.

 At this point, you are ready to migrate.

-You can Enable or disable the Migration of Permissions:
+You can enable or disable the following points:

 The Audit feature allows you to collect various information about the sites: